-We depart at 10 am to the first island, takes about one hour from Labuan Bajo named Kanawa Island.
-It is very small and isolated, surrounded by sandy beach and crystal-clear water.
-There are small bungalows with a cafe and walking trail up the small hill.
+The first island to visit is Kanawa Island, a tiny and isolated island about an hour away from Labuan Bajo.
+It is surrounded by pristine sandy beach and crystal-clear water.
+There are small bungalows with a cafe and a walking trail up the small hill.

-After taking our lunch, our crews assist us to prepare the snorkeling gears.
-Although I have never done snorkeling in my life, I still manage to do just fine on the calm water just 3-4 meters depth with the help of the boat crew and wearing a life jacket.
-Learn to snorkel and see the coral reefs and different species of fishes make the most exciting combination.
-As for a beginner, it is time to take a break and get back up the dock after 30 minutes in water.
-Still not use to it yet, legs were tired but it’s worth the try!
+After taking our lunch, our crews assist us to prepare the snorkeling gear.
+Although I have never done snorkeling in my life, I still manage to do just fine on the calm water just 3-4 meters in depth with the help of the boat crew and wearing a life jacket.
+Learn how to snorkel and see the coral reefs and different species of fish make the most exciting experience.
+As for a beginner, it is time to take a break and get back up the dock after 30 minutes in the water.
+Still not used to it yet, my legs were tired, but it’s worth the try!

-We moved on to another island called Gili Lawa Barat, taking about an hour ride.
-Pass by the enormous Komodo Island filled with green mountains.
-The island is located northeast and right opposite to Komodo Island.
+Gili Lawa Barat is located northeast and right opposite Komodo Island filled with green mountains.
 The island is mostly seen as a desert barren savannah covered by grass and looks brown because now is the dry season.

-We anchored our boat at its shore and wait until 3.30 pm before trekking up the hill to see the sunset.
+We anchored our boat at its shore and trek up the hill to catch the sunset.
 The journey to the top usually takes 20 minutes.
-However, due to the lack of trekking experience, the three ladies from my group and I took around an hour to reach with the help of our guide and his crews.
+However, due to the lack of trekking experience, the three ladies from my group and I took around an hour to reach with the help of our guide and his crew.
 We also took two breaks in between and the other groups did catch up with us.
 The hill was quite steep and I was only wearing sandals, do not think it is that challenging (Ouch my legs!!).

 At last, we arrive early to enjoy the breathtaking view of the natural surrounding.
 Looking far west is an active volcano island named Sanghiang Island.
-I just take the pleasure to take photos and a short video, looking at the beautiful sunset as it goes down in Komodo at 5.45 pm.
-Jun brought his GoPro to take pictures for us as well.
+I just take the pleasure to take photos and a short video.

 Soon after sunset, we make our way down and return to the boat by taking an easier path.
-We were advised to use torchlight or handphone light to walk through the bushes.
-Leaving this island as we get to Komodo Village to rest and taking turns to shower on board.
-One of the crew had prepared dinner for us and was simply delicious.
-We also re-stock our supplies here for next day and call off the first day.
+We were advised to use a torchlight or handphone light to walk through the bushes.
+Leaving this island as we get to Komodo Village to rest.

-We begin the day at 6.30 am, have a light breakfast and catch the sunrise before visiting Komodo Island.
-We were welcomed by the friendly locals, children and our two rangers.
-The rangers give us a short briefing on the ‘do’s and don’t’ and safety guideline before entering the park.
-There is a total of 1,300 dragons living on this island.
+Starting the day at 6.30 am, we have a light breakfast and catch the sunrise before visiting Komodo Island.
+We were welcomed by the friendly locals, children, and our two rangers.
+The rangers give us a short briefing on the ‘do’s and don’t’ and safety guidelines before entering the park.
+There is a total of 1,300 dragons living on this island!!

 We decided to take a mid-range trail about 3km in length.
 Luckily for us, we went into the male territory and saw seven of them feeding and resting.
 We silently walk to one of them and took pictures with it from behind.

-Komodo dragons prey on deers, wild boars and rabbits, running up to 18 km/h for a short distance to catch them.
-They can weigh up to 80 kilograms and grow up to 3 meters in length.
-Once its babies hatch, they will climb up the trees to avoid eaten by predators or even THEIR OWN (Yeah, really scary!).
-These creatures are capable to smell the scents of blood up to 12 km away, in search of its female during the mating season.
+Komodo dragons prey on deers, wild boars, and rabbits.
+They aare capable to run up to 18 kilometers per hour for a short distance to catch their prey.
+They can weigh up to 80 kilograms and grow up to 3 meters long.
+Once its babies hatch, they will climb up the trees to avoid being eaten by predators or even THEIR OWN (Yeah, really scary!).
+These creatures are able to smell the scents of blood up to 12 km away, in order to search for its female during the mating season.

 As we are leaving the jetty, here comes the big cruise ship carrying 450 Europeans and Americans.
 Fortunately, we arrive here early before this group of tourists starts to flock in, carrying those passengers with a few small ferries to the national park.
 I was wondering if those tourists will be afraid of the dragons or the dragons will be scared of them because of the massive crowd.

-Our next attraction is Manta Point.
-It didn’t take long before we spot a dozen of manta rays swimming beneath us.
+We moved on to Manta Point to see the incredible manta rays It didn’t take long before spotting a dozen of manta rays swimming beneath us.
 Looking at the strong sea current and wind, I decide to stay dry and look at these gentle sea creatures from the boat while the rest did not hesitate to jump into the sea to snorkel.
-Apart from us, there is also another group come here to dive.

 We hop onto a small sampan, take us to the shore and hike up along the small bush to have a closer look at them.
 Some of their sizes are big.
 The bats usually hang on the mangroves and trees during the daytime and fly out from their nests at night until morning to search for food.